 Because of our qualifications and experience.
 The safety and security of your students and staff members is far too important to trust a firm who claims to be competent in conducting school risk & vulnerability assessments, but has little to no experience or qualifications.
 The simple fact that an individual has a law enforcement, military, or tactical background does not qualify him/her to be knowledgeable in the area of physical security of a school building or school security policies.
 Most police officers never work in the field of physical security in the course of their careers.
 Think of it this way: would you trust a math teacher over a CPA to prepare your taxes?
 The same considerations hold true in school safety & security.

-Some items to consider before hiring a consulting firm to conduct risk & vulnerability assessments within your school district:
+Some items to consider before hiring a consulting firm to conduct threat & vulnerability assessments within your school district: